ctuning/ck-mxnet/README.md

 [packages](https://github.com/ctuning/ck/wiki/Shared-packages)
 and [software detection plugins](https://github.com/ctuning/ck/wiki/Shared-soft-descriptions)).

-Furthermore, such portable workflows can now be crowdsourced across diverse platforms from IoT to supercomputers provided by volunteers to enable practical and collaborative benchmarking, optimization and co-design of the whole AI stack (SW/HW/models) in terms of accuracy, execution time, power consumption,
+Such portable workflows can now be crowdsourced across diverse platforms from IoT to supercomputers provided by volunteers to enable practical and collaborative benchmarking, optimization and co-design of the whole AI stack (SW/HW/models) in terms of accuracy, execution time, power consumption,